MRAC-IAAC/Hallucinating-Culture/README.md

 #### 2. Machine Learning
 This part will cover ...

-Here the full process of setting up the Machine Learning with [Adversial Network of StyleGAN2](https://github.com/MRAC-IAAC/Hallucinating-Culture/blob/main/02_MACHINE_LEARNING/README.md) in Google Colab.
+Here the full process of setting up the Machine Learning with [Machine Learning Network](https://github.com/MRAC-IAAC/Hallucinating-Culture/blob/main/02_MACHINE_LEARNING/README.md) with the use of StyleGAN2 in Google Colab.

 #### 3. Presentation